pecknigel/learning-resources/tenets.md

 ## RT(F)M

 It used to be a thing.
 Now documentation is better and way more accessible and it’s just the done thing.
+Best to read it :) It’s actually fun in most cases (looking at you, my good friend Node.js, pheeeeuwee those docs).

 ## Really Look